paulbaumgarten/pbaumgarten.com/microbit/lesson-04-compound-conditionals.md

 ## Conditional operators

 We can combine the two previous ideas of conditionally executing code and storing values in variables.
 We can ask Python to inspect the value of a variable and use that to determine whether to execute an "if statement" or "while loop".

+While we're at it, let's also discover how to use the accelerometer.
+The following will continually read the x,y,z axis values from the accelerometer and store them into 3 variables: `x`, `y`, and `z`.

+We can query those values to determine which way the microbit is angled.

 ```python
 from microbit import *